Mathematical Tripos: Women

 In 1873, Sarah Woodhead became the first woman to take, and to pass, the Mathematical Tripos.

 In 1880, Charlotte Angas Scott obtained special permission to take the Mathematical Tripos, as women were not normally allowed to sit for that exam.
 She came eighth on the Tripos of all students taking them, but due to her sex, the title of "eighth wrangler," a high honour, went officially to a male student.
 At the ceremony, however, after the seventh wrangler had been announced, all the students in the audience shouted her name.
 Because she could not attend the award ceremony, Scott celebrated her accomplishment at Girton College where there were cheers and clapping at dinner, a special evening ceremony where the students sang "See the Conquering Hero Comes", received an ode written by a staff member, and was crowned with laurels.
 After this incident women were allowed to formally take the exam and their exam scores listed, although separately from the men's and thus not included in the rankings.
 Women obtaining the necessary score also received a special certificate instead of the BA degree with honours.

 In 1890, Philippa Fawcett became the first woman to obtain the top score in the Mathematical Tripos.

 1909 reforms

 Reforms were implemented in 1909.
 The undergraduate course of mathematics at Cambridge still reflects a historically broad approach; and problem-solving skills are tested in examinations, though the setting of excessively taxing questions has been discouraged for many years.

+Example questions from 1881, before the reforms, are quoted in A Mathematician's Miscellany:(b) A sphere spinning in equilibrium on top of a rough horizontal cylinder is slightly disturbed; prove that the track of the point of contact is initially a helix.

+(c) If the sphere has a centrally symmetrical law of density such as to make the radius of gyration a certain fraction of the radius then, whatever the spin, the track is a helix so long as contact lasts.
+(Marked at 200; a second part about further details carried another 105.)